-- 113.1 General.
+113.1 General.
 In accordance with Section 36-105 of the Code of Virginia, any building or structure may be inspected at any time before completion, and shall not be deemed in compliance until approved by the inspecting authority.
 Where the construction cost is less than \$2,500, however, the inspection may, in the discretion of the inspecting authority, be waived.
-The building official shall coordinate all reports of inspections for compliance with the USBC, with inspections of fire and health officials delegated such authority, prior to the issuance of an occupancy permit. - 113.1.1 Equipment required.
-Any ladder, scaffolding or test equipment necessary to conduct or witness a requested inspection shall be provided by the permit holder. - 113.1.2 Duty to notify.
-When construction reaches a stage of completion that requires an inspection, the permit holder shall notify the building official. - 113.1.3 Duty to inspect.
-Except as provided for in Section 113.7, the building official shall perform the requested inspection in accordance with Section 113.6 when notified in accordance with Section 113.1.2. - 113.2 Prerequisites.
+The building official shall coordinate all reports of inspections for compliance with the USBC, with inspections of fire and health officials delegated such authority, prior to the issuance of an occupancy permit.

+113.1.1 Equipment required.
+Any ladder, scaffolding or test equipment necessary to conduct or witness a requested inspection shall be provided by the permit holder.

+113.1.2 Duty to notify.
+When construction reaches a stage of completion that requires an inspection, the permit holder shall notify the building official.

+113.1.3 Duty to inspect.
+Except as provided for in Section 113.7, the building official shall perform the requested inspection in accordance with Section 113.6 when notified in accordance with Section 113.1.2.

+113.2 Prerequisites.
 The building official may conduct a site inspection prior to issuing a permit.
-When conducting inspections pursuant to this code, all personnel shall carry proper credentials. - 113.3 Minimum inspections.
-The following minimum inspections shall be conducted by the building official when applicable to the construction or permit: - 1.
-Inspection of footing excavations and reinforcement material for concrete footings prior to the placement of concrete. - 2.
-Inspection of foundation systems during phases of construction necessary to assure compliance with this code. - 3.
+When conducting inspections pursuant to this code, all personnel shall carry proper credentials.

+113.3 Minimum inspections.
+The following minimum inspections shall be conducted by the building official when applicable to the construction or permit:

+- 1. Inspection of footing excavations and reinforcement material for concrete footings prior to the placement of concrete. - 2.
+Inspection of foundation systems during phases of construction necessary to ensure compliance with this code. - 3.
 Inspection of preparatory work prior to the placement of concrete. - 4.
 Inspection of structural members and fasteners prior to concealment. - 5.
-Inspection of electrical, mechanical and plumbing materials, equipment and systems prior to concealment.
+Inspection of electrical, mechanical and plumbing materials, equipment and systems prior to concealment. - 6.
+Inspection of energy conservation material prior to concealment. - 7.
+Final inspection.

+113.3.1 Equipment changes.
+Upon the replacement or new installation of any fuel-burning appliances or equipment in existing Group R-5 occupancies, an inspection shall be conducted to ensure that the connected vent or chimney systems comply with the following:

+- 1. Vent or chimney systems are sized in accordance with the IRC. - 2.
+Vent or chimney systems are clean, free of any obstruction or blockages, defects, or deterioration, and are in operable condition.
+Where not inspected by the local building department, persons performing such changes or installations shall certify to the building official that the requirements of Items 1 and 2 are met.

+113.3.2 Lowest floor elevation.
+In flood hazard areas, upon placement of the lowest floor, including the basement, and prior to further vertical construction, the elevation certification required in Section 1612.4 shall be submitted to the building official.